-Movement is incorporated through all our Olivet programs, but we also have a physical education program which introduces students to a wide range of games and sports.
+Movement is incorporated through all our Olivet School programs, but we also have a physical education program which introduces students to a wide range of games and sports.
 The focus is on developing coordination, ball skills and fitness, qualities of teamwork and perseverance, and lots of fun.
 We emphasize participation, skill development and enjoyment rather than competition.
 This means that no student is left sitting on the bench and every student graduates with the abilities and experience to flourish in a wide range of sports.

-The Olivet music program starts in preschool and lays a solid foundation of delight as well as competency in music.
-Starting from basic songs, rhymes, movement and games along with percussion instruments at the younger levels and working towards reading, writing and performing music on a range of Orff instruments and recorders, Olivet students receive an inspiring, creative and thorough background in music.
+Olivet School’s music program starts in preschool and lays a solid foundation of delight as well as competency in music.
+Starting from basic songs, rhymes, movement and games along with percussion instruments at the younger levels and working towards reading, writing and performing music on a range of Orff instruments and recorders, our students receive an inspiring, creative and thorough background in music.
 Twice during every school year we put on whole school concerts— a highlight for parents and extended families.

-The students learn French through the AIM method by moving rapidly into conversational French.
+The students learn French through the AIM method by moving rapidly into conversational French

 Drama and Dance

-The Grade 1 and 2 puppet play from the French Show.
+The Grade 1 and 2 puppet play from the French Show

-At Olivet we realize that in addition to a strong academic and character foundation, students will need a solid understanding of technology in order to succeed in the future.
+At Olivet School, we realize that in addition to a strong academic and character foundation, students will need a solid understanding of technology in order to succeed in the future.

 We use technology to build self-motivated learners.
 Laptops are available for specific tasks such as learning touch-typing or working in a specific subject area.